Skip Ribbon Commands

 baby boy cow hat baby boy cow hat

-Many parents ask why they can't feed their baby regular cow's milk instead of breastmilk or formula.
+Many parents ask why they can't feed their baby regular cow's milk instead of breast milk or formula.
 There are two main reasons:

-• Infants cannot digest cow's milk as completely or easily as they digest breastmilk or baby formula.
+• Infants cannot digest cow's milk as completely or easily as they digest breast milk or baby formula.

 Beyond digestion: the nutrients babies need

-In addition, cow's milk lacks the proper amounts of iron, vitamin C, and other nutrients that infants need.
-It may even cause iron-deficiency anemia in some babies, since cow's milk protein can irritate the lining of the stomach and intestine, leading to loss of blood in the stools.
+In addition, cow's milk lacks the proper amounts of iron, vitamin C and other nutrients that infants need.
 Cow's milk also does not contain the healthiest types of fat for growing babies.

 For these reasons, your baby should not receive any cow's milk (or other non-human milk or milk substitute) until they are about 12 months of age unless no alternative is available.

-Once your baby turns a year old
+Once your baby turns 1 year old

 Once your baby is past one year old, you may give them pasteurized whole cow's milk or reduced-fat (2%) milk, provided they have a balanced diet of solid foods (cereals, vegetables, fruits and meats).
 But limit their intake of milk to 2 cups (about 16 ounces) per day or less.
 More than 24 ounces a day has been associated with iron deficiency if toddlers aren't getting enough other healthy iron-rich foods.
-If your baby is not yet eating a broad range of solid foods, talk to your pediatrician about the best nutrition for them.

 Age 2 and up